 Delicious Lunch Box Recipes to Try

 How about a delicious sugar-free lunchbox slice?
-This recipe from Sugar Free Kids is one of the more simple lunch box recipes that can be used with pretty much any fruit filling.
-It makes 18 slices and comes egg, sugar and wheat free.
+This recipe from Baby Led Feeding is one of the more simple lunch box recipes that can be used with pretty much any fruit filling.
+It makes 24 slices and is packed with whole grains and omega 3 rich chia seeds along with being sugar free.

 You May Also Enjoy 100 Healthy Lunchbox Ideas for Kids